top of page

 Grade 2: Building a Tiny House

-Students explored people's needs vs. wants in a home, and they discussed the challenges of living in a tiny house.
-They planned, designed, and built their dream tiny home.
+Students explored people's needs vs. wants in a home.
+Then, they planned, designed, and built their dream tiny homes.
+They really enjoyed choosing and combining known materials in new ways.

 innovative thinking

-The children learned about simple electric circuits and the concepts of conducting and insulating materials.
-They built light-up sculptures using playdough, LED lights, and batteries.
+The children learned about electric circuits and conducting and insulating materials as they built light-up sculptures using playdough, LED lights, and batteries.
+This hands-on activity led them to ask detailed questions about electricity and prompted another, more complex unit.

 electric circuits